- Discover CRC

 Critical success factors include:

-the programs of both the Energy Efficiency Office and the Toronto Atmospheric Fund are participatory in design in that they place the final decisions for projects with outside decision-makers such as building owners, bankers, homeowners, school trustees etc. Active participation of the Toronto populace is essential for success.
-To this end , both organizations make considerable efforts to maintain this support;
+1. the EEO and the TAF programs' participatory design, which places the final decisions for projects with outside decision-makers such as building owners, bankers, homeowners, school trustees, etc., and the active participation of the Toronto populace, which both organizations make considerable effort to maintain;

-the continuing support of City Council, both for supplying operating funds for the Energy Efficiency Office and for participation in roundtable discussions and environmental/sustainability planning; and
+2. the continuing support of city council, both for supplying operating funds for the EEO, and for participation in roundtable discussions and environmental/sustainability planning; and,

 Community Contact Information